kubernetes-retired/kubernetes-docs-ko/content/ko/docs/setup/independent/high-availability.md

             # This CIDR is a Calico default.
 Substitute or remove for your CNI provider.
             podSubnet: "192.168.0.0/16"

+1. Replace `x` in `kubernetesVersion: v1.11.x` with the latest available version.
+    For example: `kubernetesVersion: v1.11.1`

 1. Replace the following variables in the template with the appropriate values for your cluster: